msmdev/pyGPCCA/README.rst

         note  = {PMID: 29812922},
     }

-If you use *pyGPCCA* or parts of it in a more general context, e.g., to model cellular dynamics, cite [`Reuter19`_] as:
+If you use *pyGPCCA* or parts of it in a more general context, e.g. to model cellular dynamics, cite [`Reuter19`_] as:

 .. code-block:: bibtex